-But don’t expect it to happen overnight, as when you’re transitioning to one nap you’re creating a whole new routine for you and bub so it will take a bit of adjusting to their new schedule.
+Of course, this change won't happen overnight - when you’re transitioning to one nap you’re creating a whole new routine for you and bub, so it will take a bit of time and patience as you both learn to adjust to a new schedule.

 Why do babies drop a nap as they get older?

-As any new parent knows, getting your baby to fall asleep soundly is no easy feat, so the idea of cutting one of those blissful periods out of your day may sound crazy, but it is more important than you think.
+As any new parent knows, getting your baby to fall asleep soundly is no easy task, so the idea of cutting one of those blissful periods out of your day may not sound too appealing, but it is more important than you think.

 In the early stages of life babies fall into REM sleep (dreaming state) during their morning nap which is crucial for brain development.
 Brain development occurs early in life so the younger the bub the more crucial the morning nap, as they grow and get older the need for a morning nap lessens.

-Signs your baby is ready for one sleep a day
+Key signs your baby is ready to drop to one nap a day